close

 • Default: []

-The features config of the home page.
-It has the following types:
+Feature configuration for the home page.
+It has the following type:

 interface Feature {